EllyLoel/ellyloel.com/src/input/content/pages/now.md

 Officially jobless.

-Helped Brodie out tabling at Dark Moon Expo.
+Helped Brodie table at Dark Moon Expo.

 Brodie got covid for the second time, I miraculously managed to avoid it.